Ghini/ghini.desktop/doc/installing.rst

 Installing on Windows
 ---------------------

-The current maintainer of bauble.classic has no interest in learning how to produce Windows installers, so the Windows installation is here reduced to the same installation procedure as on Unix (Linux and MacOSX).
+The current maintainer of ghini.desktop has no interest in learning how to produce Windows installers, so the Windows installation is here reduced to the same installation procedure as on Unix (Linux and MacOSX).